jesseduffield/jesseduffield.github.io/_posts/2021-9-13-Gos-Shortcomings-1.md

 In the next post we'll talk about Go's awkward approach to privacy.

-Also, be sure to check out my own programming language, [_OK?_](https://github.com/jesseduffield/ok), where I take some of my gripes with Go and turn them up to 11.
+_Given how negative all the posts in this series are, I finish each one with a link to my own joke programming language, [\_OK?_](https://github.com/jesseduffield/ok), which puts a comedic spin on some of my gripes with Go and contains quite a few easter eggs for those intimately familiar with Go's history.\_